Featured article written by Hilary M.

 Overall, I couldn’t be more pleased with how smoothly my experience went.
 Although I definitely got my workout in between pushing my suitcase, carrying my Impact crate and heeling my German Shepherd next to me, it was not as challenging as I had imagined.
 Every time I take my crate along with me on our adventures, I find myself loving the versatility of this brand’s products more and more."

-Guest article written by: Hilary M. // @Sakos_modern_life
+Featured article written by Hilary M. // @Sakos_modern_life